Free Things To Do In NJ: You’ll Never Guess What’s On Our List

 Take a step back in time at a Living History Farm

 It’s one thing to see historical items in a museum but another to immerse yourself in living history.
 At Howell Living History Farm in Hopewell Township, Howell Farm’s calendar reflects the cycles of a fully functioning, working farm in Pleasant Valley, New Jersey, from 1890 to 1910.
 You can take your kiddos to help with a potato or honey harvest or participate in wheat planting for free.
-Or visit Longstreet Farm in Holmdel to see a blacksmith demonstration, corn harvest, or a 19th-century woodworking demonstration.
+Or visit Longstreet Farm in Holmdel to see a blacksmith demonstration, cider making, or a 19th-century woodworking demonstration.

 Get a nautical view